sclorg/varnish-container/4/README.md

 Description
 -----------

-Varnish available as docker container is a base platform for running Varnish server or building Varnish-based application.
+Varnish available as container is a base platform for running Varnish server or building Varnish-based application.
 Varnish Cache stores web pages in memory so web servers don't have to create the same web page over and over again.
 Varnish Cache serves pages much faster